 (1) The Oregon Department of Education shall establish an application and approval process to be conducted each biennium for which Charter School Equity Grant funds are available.
 The Department shall notify eligible applicants of the proposal process and due dates, and make available necessary guidelines and application forms.

-(2) All applications must comply with requirements of Oregon Laws 2021, Chapter 518, Section 16 and in the form and manner prescribed by the Department of Education.
+(2) All applications must comply with requirements of ORS 327.362 and in the form and manner prescribed by the Department of Education.

 (3) Upon approval of the grant application, the Department shall enter into a grant agreement with the eligible public charter school.

-Statutory/Other Authority: Ch.
-518, OL 2021, Sec.
-16
+Statutory/Other Authority: ORS 327.362

-Statutes/Other Implemented: Ch.
-518, OL 2021, Sec.
-16
+Statutes/Other Implemented: ORS 327.362

 581-017-0774 Charter School Equity Grant: Distribution of Funds